HandDriver Web Deployment and Usage Guide

 3.1.1.
 Important Notes

-When deploying the server, follow the operations described in the "Standard Version" section of this document.
+When deploying the server, follow the operations described in the "Regular Version" section of this document.
 However, if using an authorized version related to dexterous hands, be sure to first review the operation instructions for the relevant dexterous hand version (including the License Key instructions).

 3.1.2.
 Paxini Dexterous Hands Authorized Version